SPSSI Awards for Outstanding Teaching and Mentoring

 3) Summarized student evaluation data (3 page maximum).

 Recipients receive $1000 and a plaque and will be recognized in the Teaching and Learning column in the SPSSI Forward newsletter.
 Honorable Mention awardees will receive one year of free SPSSI membership.
 In order to build an online teaching resource center, submitted materials may be included on the SPSSI website for public use.
-Please note that applications may be reconsidered by the committee in the review process for two award cycles following submission.
+Please note that all applications will be considered in the review process for two award cycles following submission.

 Click here to view previous Outstanding Teaching and Mentoring Award Winners!

-Send all nomination materials together in one email to the chair of the 2013 award committee:
+Send all nomination materials together in one email to: Dr. Mary Kite